-- 1 tablespoon demerara sugar, for topping (optional)
+- 1 tablespoon turbinado sugar, for topping (optional)

 - Trim the edges of the strips, being sure to leave about 1-inch overhand.
 Going all the way around, tuck the edges under.
 To make a pronounced crimp, like you see pictured, set your thumb on the outside edge of the crust.
 With your opposite pointer and thumb fingers, create a v, and push the two together.
 Repeat this process all the way around the pie crust.

 - Transfer the pie to a baking sheet and place in the oven to for 20 to 25 minutes, until the edges are just lightly brown.
-Turn the heat down to 325 degrees F and bake for another 30-40 minutes, until the edges and are golden brown.
+Turn the heat down to 350 degrees F and bake for another 40 to 45 minutes, until the edges and top are deep golden brown.
 Be sure to check on it intermittently, if at any time the pie crust begins to turn too dark, use foil to cover those areas to stop browning.
-Allow to stand for at least an hour so it can firm up before slicing--it'll still be slightly warm.
-Serve with whipped cream and/or ice cream.
+Allow to stand for at least two hours so it can firm up before slicing the pie.